-Sketches and drawings in this Plan are for illustrative purposes; they are intended to convey the general character, but are not intended to limit ideas for layout and design consistent with the principles of this plan.
+Sketches, drawings and cross sections in this Plan are for illustrative purposes; they are intended to convey the general character, but are not intended to limit ideas for layout and design consistent with the principles of this plan.

 During the development process, property owners should review the recommendations in the Plan.
 Site constraints found during that process may affect the layout of a particular proposed development.